Résumé of John Stracke

 HTML, CSS, SQL, pthreads, gcc, gdb, Android, Unix, Linux, JUnit,

-CPPUnit, gtest, Git, Mercurial, Perforce, STL.
+CPPUnit, gtest, Git, Mercurial, Perforce, STL, LLVM.

 Education